Take on the trails

 Find some waterfalls

 With 77 waterfalls, Marquette County has more falls than any other county in the state of Michigan.
-You can find a map of the most popular and accessible ones in our Visitors Guide or order a map by reaching us at 906.228.7749.
+You can find a map of the most popular and accessible ones online or order a map by reaching us at 906.228.7749.

 Make your way to the Farmers Market

-If you’re in town for the weekend, you don’t want to miss the Downtown Marquette Farmers Market, which takes place every Saturday at the Marquette Commons from 9 am to 1 pm (May 15-mid December).
+If you’re in town for the weekend or a Wednesday evening, don’t miss the Downtown Marquette Farmers Market.
+Every Saturday at the Marquette Commons from 9 am to 1 pm (May 15-mid December), and new to 2019 Wednesday evenings from 5 pm to 7 pm, June 12-September 25.
 Whether you’re there to enjoy the fresh air or explore the various vendors, you’re sure to have a good time and score some great finds.

 Hit up a Food Truck

 When you’re looking for food on-the-go, food trucks are definitely the way to go.
-Not to mention, they’re typically cheap, convenient, and delicious.
-So if you’re looking for a quick bite between breakfast, beach time and your afternoon hike, check out one of these five must-try food trucks.
+Not to mention, they’re typically quick, affordable, and delicious.
+So if you’re looking for a fast bite between breakfast, beach time and your afternoon hike, check out one of these five must-try food trucks.

 Attend an awesome outdoor event or festival